-In July 2020 the Company announced full drawdown of the \$22.8 million of funds from Nemesia for a full and final discharge of the liquidity guarantee, provided to the Bond Trustee on behalf of the bondholders by Nemesia on behalf of the Company, to secure the Company's obligations under the ShaMaran 2023 bond terms. \$11.4 million of the funds were used to pay the July 2020 bond coupon interest payment and the remaining \$11.4 million, that was held as restricted cash, were then used to pay 2023 bond coupon interest due on January 5, 2021.
-In exchange for the drawdown of funds the Company is required to issue to Nemesia 50,000 shares of ShaMaran for each \$500 thousand drawn down per month until the drawn amount is repaid (the "Loan Shares").
-At the current full \$22.8 million level of drawdown the Company is required to issue to Nemesia 2,280,000 ShaMaran shares per month.
+In July 2020 the Company announced a full drawdown of the \$22.8 million of Nemesia's liquidity guarantee followed by the full and final discharge of such liquidity guarantee by the Bond Trustee.
+With such drawdown, \$11.4 million of the funds were used to pay in full and timely the 2023 Bond coupon interest payment due in July 2020 and the remaining \$11.4 million were held as restricted cash and then used to pay in full and timely the next coupon interest payment in January 2021.
+In exchange for the drawdown of funds the Company is required to issue monthly to Nemesia 50,000 shares of ShaMaran for each \$500 thousand drawn down and outstanding until the drawn amount is repaid in full together with interest (the "Loan Shares").
+At the current \$22.8 million drawdown amount the Company is required to issue to Nemesia 2,280,000 ShaMaran shares per month.

 In accordance with IFRS 9 Financial Instruments the liquidity guarantee is a compound financial instrument which has two parts: a liability component and an equity component.
 The fair value of the liability component is presented on the balance sheet as "loan from related party".
 The fair value of the equity is presented on the balance sheet as "Loan Share reserve".
 As Nemesia are issued the Company shares each month the Loan Share reserve value is transferred into share capital on a straight-line basis.
-During 2021 \$787 thousand (2020 \$655 thousand) has been transferred into share capital.
+During 2021 \$1,180 thousand (2020 \$655 thousand) has been transferred into share capital.

-The first six months of 2021 movements in the liquidity guarantee loan balance are explained as follows:
+The first nine months of 2021 movements in the liquidity guarantee loan balance are explained as follows:

-SD Thousands At June 30, 2021 At December 31, 2020 Opening balance 19,214,595 - Amortization of the liability component 1,217,236 1,132,450 Cash received: full amount of the liquidity guarantee - 22,800,000 FV of the equity component - (4,717,855) Ending balance 20,431,831 19,214,595 Non-current liability: loan from related party 20.431.831 19.214.595
+JSD Thousands At September 30, 2021 At December 31, 2020 Opening balance 19,214,595 - Amortization of the liability component 1,865,200 1,132,450 Cash received: full amount of the liquidity guarantee - 22,800,000 FV of the equity component - (4,717,855) Ending balance 21,079,795 19,214,595 Non-current liability: loan from related party 21,079,795 19,214,595

-Upon successful closing of the Acquisition the terms of this loan from Nemesia will be amended and restated.
+Upon successful closing of the TEPKRI Acquisition the terms of this loan from Nemesia will be amended and restated.